Tip

 Sentence Transformers (a.k.a.
-SBERT) is the go-to Python module for accessing, using, and training state-of-the-art text and image embedding models.
-It can be used to compute embeddings using Sentence Transformer models (quickstart) or to calculate similarity scores using Cross-Encoder models (quickstart).
+SBERT) is the go-to Python module for accessing, using, and training state-of-the-art embedding and reranker models.
+It can be used to compute embeddings using Sentence Transformer models (quickstart), to calculate similarity scores using Cross-Encoder (a.k.a. reranker) models (quickstart), or to generate sparse embeddings using Sparse Encoder models (quickstart).
 This unlocks a wide range of applications, including semantic search, semantic textual similarity, and paraphrase mining.

 See also